Phonics at Berry Hill

 ng - ring

 Children MUST understand that they pronounce these letters as one sound, otherwise they will not be able to read the words that contain these sounds accurately.

 Children will learn to read and write a variety of words containing these GPCs, including 'Phase 3 high frequency words'.
 They will also learn more 'tricky words'.
 Below is a link to the Phase 3 'high frequency words', 'tricky words' and GPC flashcards.

-Children typically start Phase 4 in the Summer term of F2, continuing this until the end of F2.
+Children typically start Phase 4 in the Summer term of Reception, continuing this until the end of Reception.
 Children will also spend a few weeks of the Autumn term in Year 1 recapping and consolidating Phase 4.
 There are no new GPCs to learn in Phase 4 but children will begin to read and write longer words containing the GPCs they already know.
 Some example words from this phase include: lamp, bench, sandpit, shelving, frog, brown, spark, starlight, stamp, blank, shrink, spring, strap, scrunch, twisting, printer.

 Children will also learn more 'tricky words' and 'high frequency words'.